-A crisp new wine bar has descended on Old Montreal — only thing is libations still aren’t allowed on the table.
+A crisp new wine bar has descended on Old Montreal — the only thing is libations still aren’t allowed on the table.

-Buvette Pastek quietly opened a couple weeks ago, serving breakfast, lunch, and weekend brunch, but is still waiting on its liquor permit to debut its dinner service in the low-key, wine-flowing manner co-owner Thomas Vernis has previously described.
+Buvette Pastek quietly opened a couple of weeks ago, serving breakfast, lunch, and weekend brunch, but is still waiting on its liquor permit to debut its dinner service in the low-key, wine-flowing manner co-owner Thomas Vernis has previously described.

-The wine bar’s name, “Pastek,” is after all a play on “pastèque,” the French word for “watermelon” (not “melon d’eau,” as we say here in Quebec), and an ode to the fresh and fruity rosé, orange, and rosato wines the restaurant hopes to haul out soon for diners.
+The wine bar’s name, “Pastek,” is, after all, a play on “pastèque,” the French word for “watermelon” (not “melon d’eau,” as we say here in Quebec), and an ode to the fresh and fruity rosé, orange, and rosato wines the restaurant hopes to haul out soon for diners.

 Pastek joins Vernis’s stable of other Old Montreal spots, including Santos supper club, hamburger joint Unibar, and Tommy Café, a block over.
 It’s nestled on the ground floor of a Saint-Paul Street building otherwise occupied by a new outpost from hotel-style apartment-rental company Sonder, whose food and beverage program Pastek is also running.
 (In March, Vernis told Eater the building’s upper floors would be occupied by a boutique hotel called Maxwell; this no longer seems to be the case.)